jsnshrmn/vagrant_infrastructure/README.md

 This environment creates an Ansible control VM, so you don't need a working local Ansible install on the VM host.

-*NOTE:* This environment seems to be incompatible with the DDPE antivirus software installed, which our Windows users may have installed.
+**NOTE:** This environment seems to be incompatible with the DDPE antivirus software, which OU Libraries Windows users may have installed.

 Installation